donapieppo/cmsino/README.md

 :main for the page :home and the locale "I18n.locale" is created in the database as an empty string.

-When authenticated (see cancan) you get an editable form (a http://xing.github.io/wysihtml5 styled form for now).
+When authenticated (see cancancan) you get an editable form (a http://xing.github.io/wysihtml5 styled form for now).

 See https://github.com/donapieppo/cmsino/wiki/Usage for details